yshavit/effesvm_j/notes/vm-stack.md

 - Push the arguments, in order.
 The first argument pushed will be the bottom-most value in the stack
 - Invoke the `call` opcode.
 This will
   - look up the number of arguments and local variables for the method being called
-  - confirm that the current frame's local stack contains at least that many elements
+  - confirm that the current frame's local stack contains at least as many arguments as are required
+  - allocate space for the local variables
   - construct a new FrameInfo object with:
     - the current _$fp_
     - and the invoked method's number of method arguments and local variables